Skip to main content

 What is the compound interest formula?

 The standard formula is A = P(1 + r/n)^(nt), where A is the final balance, P is the principal, r is the annual rate (as a decimal), n is compounding periods per year, and t is time in years.
-Enter your values above to see the result.
+Plug your numbers into the fields to see the result.

 How much will $10,000 grow with compound interest?